 A Tragic End For Michel Martel

-In his autobiography, Bret Hart also claims that he was in Ponce when tragedy struck, and this is how the events occurred according to him:
+In his autobiography, Bret Hart also claims that he was in Ponce when tragedy struck, and according to him this is how the events occurred:

 "He died in my hands, really.
 They took him into the hospital, they tried to re-animate him, and they couldn’t do it," laments Frenchy, recalling the tragic incident with Michel.